zeta-chain/docs/docs/developers/omnichain/tutorials/withdraw.md

 📝 Transaction hash: 0xc6b72c5cc7b7ec68e0853827eab8cead9664b951bfe66340bd2711e2abdf0013
 ```

-You should a progress see the transaction being tracked on ZetaChain.
+You should be able to see the progress of the transaction being tracked on ZetaChain.
 Once the
 transaction is finalized on ZetaChain, you should see a token transaction to the
 recipient address on the target network.